parthoghosh24/learn/reactjs/TUTORIAL.md

 * Function parameters
 * props are immutable
 * used as 'props' in Functional Components & 'this.props' in Class Components
+* props can be destructred at class or function level using {}

 ## State